 In one word: absolutely!
-Plant-based baking is a breeze once you know what to look out for 🙂
+Plant-based baking is a breeze once you know what to look out for! 🙂

 Make it plant-based: Dairy milk is probably the easiest to supplement when it comes to plant-based baking.
-Supermarkets nowadays offer a wide variety of plant milk, which can actually improve the taste of whatever you’re baking: almond milk enhances the flavour of nut bread and cakes; coconut milk works exceptionally well in recipes that use tropical fruits; oat milk is perfect for your classic cookies and making bread — the list is endless.
-Pick your favourite ones, and don’t be afraid to mix and match!
+Supermarkets nowadays offer a wide variety of plant milk, which can actually improve the taste of whatever you’re baking: almond milk enhances the flavour of nut bread and cakes; coconut milk works exceptionally well in recipes that use tropical fruits; oat milk is perfect for oat cookies and making bread — the list is endless.
+Pick your favourite ones, and don’t be scared to mix and match!

-Make it plant-based: Another ingredient that’s relatively easy to swap for its plant-based counterpart is butter.
+Make it plant-based: Another ingredient that’s relatively easy to exchange for its plant-based counterpart is butter.
 Margarine is widely available, and its flavour is pretty much indistinguishable from dairy butter.
 Most people already have a tub of margarine in their fridge, so there is not going to be a lot of searching involved.
 However, make sure to have a look at the ingredients as some margarine types still contain traces of dairy.

 A refined note: When it comes to coconut oil, there are ‘refined’ and ‘unrefined’ options.
 Unrefined has a strong coconut flavour, while refined is more subtle.
 I use both for different purposes, for example, unrefined coconut oil works a treat in these Cherry Ripe-esque truffles, whereas in old-fashioned apple pie I’d prefer the flavour of the fruit to sing — so I use refined coconut oil.
 The choice is yours 🙂

 Make it healthier: If you’re after a healthier version, or if you want to use what you already have in your kitchen, there is a variety of ingredients to replace eggs in your baking adventures.
 Ripe bananas are perfect for this as you only need around one medium-sized mashed banana to replace one egg — the riper, the better.
-It also acts as a natural sweetener, so you don’t have to use as much sugar (perfect for a more nutritious banana bread!).
+It also acts as a natural sweetener, so you don’t have to use as much sugar (perfect for a healthier banana bread!).

 Chia or flax seeds are another fantastic egg replacer, especially when you need to bind a lot of ingredients together.
 Simply soak them in water (ratio around 1 tablespoon of flax/chia to 3 tablespoons of water for one egg) for around 20 minutes.
-Last but certainly not least: tinned chickpeas can be found in many home pantries, but did you know that you can actually use that canned liquid, called aquafaba, as well?
+Last but certainly not least: tinned chickpeas can be found in many home pantries, but did you know that you can actually use the canned liquid, called aquafaba, as well?
 Simply blend until it resembles egg white, or keep blending if you’re after a whipped cream consistency.